Our Whale Shark Adventure on the Ningaloo Reef

-We really wanted to go on a Whale Shark trip but it was late in the season and the Whale Sharks should in theory had moved away from the area but luckily, according to the experts here, there were still plenty of whales in the area.
+We really wanted to go on a Whale Shark trip, but it was late in the season and the Whale Sharks should, in theory, have already moved away from the area, but luckily according to the experts here, there were still plenty of whales in the area.

 There were two tours we were drawn to, Kings tours and another outfit that took smaller groups out on their catamaran.